 Gesture drawing was originally heavily emphasized by professional animators working at Disney, who wanted to take their animations to the next level.
 They were all already extremely good at drawing, and they just need to make their poses more lively.
 For that reason, the Walt Stanchfield and Michael Mattesi books are NOT good for beginners.
 Feel free to study them as you get more advanced.

 I would not worry too much about practicing "being gestural".
 If you do enough master copies, and you're copying some artists with lively art, you will eventually get a feel for how to do it too.
+The ability to exaggerate and infuse your drawings with life comes from superb control and knowledge, NOT by flinging your lines around in a desperate, caricatured, "gestural" way.
 Kim Jung Gi never talked about gesture drawing, and he turned out fine.

 Academic drawing?

-I think this is actually a great thing to get into, provided you do memory drawings.
+I think this is actually a great thing to get into, provided you do memory drawings or spend some time drawing from imagination.
 Doing an extremely long and detailed master copy, plaster cast drawing, still life, spending several hours on this, then doing it from memory, is actually something that was practiced back in the 1800's in Paris.
 Horace Lecoq de Boisbaudran was a teacher at the Ecole, and he wrote one of the most hardcore drawing books out there, imo.
 It's called "The Training of the Memory in Art", and you can find it on archive (dot) org.
-He starts you out with ridiculous exercises, like trying to draw an "exact, 7 inch, vertical line", by hand, but if you just read the book and take the thought process from it, you'll learn a lot.
+He starts you out with severe exercises, like getting students to duplicate a vertical lines / geometric shapes that they see, as exactly as possible, by hand, but if you just read the book and take the thought process from it, you'll learn a lot.
+Most of the book is art education philosophy, not exercises.

 It's always fascinating to look back at old artists and wonder how they were able to draw so well, but not only from reference, but from imagination.
 We're told by modern art teachers that academic drawing doesn't lead to drawing from imagination, but they way these guys did it, they COULD draw from imagination very well.
 The reason is that they not only did study anatomy, form, perspective, very deeply, but they also practiced memory drawing regularly.